Duotun/MR-with-CG-and-AI/README.md

 ---
 # :church: Affective Computing in MR
-In this part, we would like to explore excellent research in performing user study on how MR technolocy will help to build a better system to understand human beings' affections, perception and phychological activities in various context.
-Moreover, with MR technology's advancements, reseachers are working on developing innovative systems to provide more inspirations, more engagements, more accessibility to people in need.
+In this part, we would like to explore excellent research in performing user study on how MR technology will help to build a better system to understand human beings' affections, perception and psychological activities in various context.
+Moreover, with MR technology's advancements, researchers are working on developing innovative systems to provide more inspirations, more engagements, more accessibility to people in need.

 - [The Exploration and Evaluation of Generating Affective 360∘ Panoramic VR Environments Through Neural Style Transfer](https://arxiv.org/abs/2303.13535), Li et Al., IEEE VR 2023 Poster